bohdanbobrowski/pyrlament/README.md

 # Pyrlament

---Python library visualizing the distribution of seats in the Polish Sejm--
+_Python library visualizing the distribution of seats in the Polish Sejm_